-Search for cause of deadly 737 Lion Air crash begins
+Search for cause of deadly Boeing 737 MAX Lion Air crash begins

 “The black boxes will be the definitive arbiter,” Ostrower said.
 The preliminary data indicates a deep vertical dive rather than any kind of belly landing.

-Compared to a typical airliner’s descent rate of about 1,200 to 1,800 feet per minute, that data shows descent speeds quickly reaching 10,000 feet per minute and finally accelerating to 30,000 feet per minute, or 340 miles per hour.
+Compared with a typical airliner’s descent rate of about 1,200 to 1,800 feet per minute, that data shows descent speeds quickly reaching 10,000 feet per minute and finally accelerating to 30,000 feet per minute, or 340 mph.

-Pictures from Jakarta show floating debris from the plane broken into small pieces, along with personal items belonging to passengers such as cell phones and handbags.
+Pictures from Jakarta show floating debris from the plane broken into small pieces, along with personal items belonging to passengers such as cellphones and handbags.

 “It would have been a very violent end to the flight,” Ostrower said.